mozilla/explainers/tc39-import-text.md

 or [raw bytes](https://github.com/tc39/proposal-import-bytes) is useful in JavaScript, importing text is useful, and should be just as easy.

+This benefits users, as a relatively common operation can simultaneous be made simpler and more performant, leading to a better experience of the web.

 As an example use case,
 a developer may want to import a YAML file and parse it with a [user library](https://www.npmjs.com/package/yaml).